 An emergency fund is an important part of your financial health and security.
-It can help you cover unexpected expenses, like a car repair or medical bill.
-Plus, an emergency fund can protect you from falling into a cycle debt.
+It can help you cover unexpected expenses, like a car repairs or medical bills.
+Plus, an emergency fund can protect you from falling into a cycle of debt.
 Just knowing you have funds available in the event of an emergency can provide greater peace of mind too.
 But what is an emergency fund in Canada exactly?
 And how much should you save?
 Here’s what you need to know about an emergency fund in Canada and why they are important.

 Table of contents

 - How to build an emergency fund in Canada

 - Be prepared for anything with an emergency fund in Canada

 An emergency fund is a valuable resource that can help you stay financially prepared for unexpected costs and stressful situations.
 This type of fund consists of money you set aside for use in the event of a sudden need, such as an injury or suddenly being laid off.
 Normally, an emergency fund is a lump sum of cash that’s set aside and readily available for use at any point in time.

 The main benefit of having an emergency fund in Canada is it allows you to smooth out fluctuations in your budget and avoid falling into debt when dealing with difficult circumstances.
 Additionally, having this type of savings account can give you peace of mind knowing you are able to manage unexpected expenses without derailing your plans or finances.